obrunet/Spark_Computation_of_Connected_Component_in_Graphs/README.md

 ![image info](./img/gcp_job.png)

-add properties to specify the excecutor's memory & cores number:
+we can add properties to specify the excecutor's memory & cores number (but it seems that we need to have 1 executor per node otherwise we encounter OOM especially for dataset "BerkStan"):

 ![image info](./img/gcp_job_properties.png)